validatedpatterns/industrial-edge/README.md

 # How to deploy

+1. Fork the [manuela-dev](https://github.com/hybrid-cloud-patterns/manuela-dev) repo on GitHub.
+It is necessary to fork this repo because the GitOps framework will push tags to this repo that match the versions of software that it will deploy.
 1. Fork this repo on GitHub.
 It is necessary to fork because your fork will be updated as part of the GitOps and DevOps processes.

-1. Clone the forked copy
+1. Clone the forked copy of this repo.

    ```
    git clone --recurse-submodules git@github.com:your-username/industrial-edge.git